lizzieinvancouver/ospree/analyses/bb_analysis/cleaning/checkresponsetime/checkresponsetime_README.txt

 Datasets with this change:
 fu13
+gunderson12 - authors use March 1 to count forcing
+hawkins12-  authors use Feb 1 to count forcing

 <><><><><><>
 Problem C: Responsetime is in wrong units.
 In these cases we just fix the response time to daystobudburst (since forcing).
 See above ‘Note’ also for case where the units are not as needed.